Housing Insecurity in Southern California

 In Southern California, Enterprise works with more than 50 partners from the Central Valley to San Diego to bring together the people and resources to build and preserve affordable housing and other community assets to create vibrant, equitable, inclusive neighborhoods.
 We deploy capital, shape policy and lead solution-based programmatic interventions – through training, direct technical assistance, convenings, resource guides and targeted grants.

-Following are the programs and initiatives we are leading to move this mission forward.
+We lead programs and initiatives to move our mission forward.

 Equitable and Inclusive Neighborhoods